torquebox/torquebox.org/news/2011-09-20-transactions.md

 Here's an example of enlisting a message destination into a transaction saving a Post instance, but I'll admit the syntax for obtaining the JMS session is a tad obtuse.
-In practice, I'd recommend doing this in a MessageProcessor instead, but it does show an example of adding an XAResource to a transaction.
+In practice, I'd recommend doing this in a MessageProcessor instead, but it does illustrate how to enlist any kind of XAResource, e.g. an Infinispan cache, into the current transaction.

 <pre class="syntax ruby">queue = inject('/queues/foo')
 queue.with_session do |session|